Mahbubur Rob Sadi: Family background

 Sadi was the youngest grandson of Khan Bahadur Dewan Mohammad Wasil Chaudhuri, whose title of respect and honor was bestowed by the British Indian Empire during the British Rule, primarily in recognition of public services rendered.

-His father Dewan Mohammad Mamun Chowdhury was a zamindar in Sylhet.
+His father, Dewan Mohammad Mamun Chowdhury, was a zamindar in Sylhet.
 A strong supporter of a liberated Bangladesh, he never tried to stop his son from risking his life to save the motherland.
 During the war, Sadi's father was interrogated by the Pakistani military as they learned of his freedom fighter son, but he was eventually released after three days of torture.

-Sadi's elder brother Shegufta Bakht Chaudhuri was the chief controller of import-export, East and West Pakistan prior to the country's liberation.
-After liberation, Chaudhuri served as governor, Bangladesh Bank (1987–1992), and as an adviser of the Caretaker Government of Bangladesh (2001).
+Sadi's elder brother, Shegufta Bakht Chaudhuri, was the chief controller of import-export, East and West Pakistan prior to the country's liberation.
+After liberation, Chaudhuri served as governor of the Bangladesh Bank (1987–1992), and as an adviser in the caretaker government of Bangladesh (2001).

-Sadi's uncle (maternal) Syed Mujtaba Ali, a renowned Bengali scholar, author, academic and linguist, was one of his biggest inspirations.
+Sadi's uncle (maternal) Syed Mujtaba Ali, a renowned Bengali scholar, author, academic, and linguist, was one of his biggest inspirations.
 Barely three and a half months after the Partition of India, Syed Mujtaba Ali was one of the first to call for Bangla as East Pakistan's state language on 30 November 1947, at the Sylhet Muslim Sahitya Sangsad.

 Sadi and Tajkera Sadi were married for thirty-three years until her death on 24 December 2012.
 Mrs. Sadi was the niece of Mizanur Rahman Chowdhury, former Prime Minister of Bangladesh (1986–1988).